marvtdawson/angular-springboot-todo/README.md

 The Java Journey Series is my learning path to Java mastery.
 It consist of a series of Java applications created using the Java programming language and various tools and frameworks.

-## Spring Boot & Angular To-Do Application
+## Spring Boot 5 & Angular 6 To-Do Application

-The email admin app is a basic Java web application that allows university administrative employees to send internal emails.

-##### Class

-The application capture various class fields such as:
+The to-do application was create to track daily tasks.

 #### This project was developed with:

-* Java 11\
+* Java 11 SDK
-* Spring Boot 5\
+* Spring Boot 5
-* Package: "com.marvintdawson.rest.webservices.restfulwebservices"\
+* JPA
-* Build Tool: Maven\
+* Hibernate
-* Angular 6\
+* Angular 6
 * TypeScript 2
+* Build Tool: Maven & Spring Initializer
+* Front-End Server: Angular CLI
-* MySQL
+* Back-End Server: Tomcat

 ##### Tools used:

-* Eclipse
+* Eclipse IDE for Java Developer 2019
 * WebStorm
-* MySQL Workbench
+* Hibernate
 * Linux Command Line
 * GIT (obviously)